 Both PCI and HIPAA set out guidelines which businesses that deal with sensitive information must adhere to or face potential fines and lost business.

-Similar to how businesses looking to achieve HIPAA compliance seek out HIPAA compliant website hosting, finding a PCI compliant hosting provider can be a turnkey solution that provides regular checks on security, addresses threats, and provides a safe hosting environment for sensitive data.
+Similar to how businesses looking to achieve HIPAA compliance seek out HIPAA compliant website hosting, finding a PCI compliant dedicated hosting provider can be a turnkey solution that provides regular checks on security, addresses threats, and provides a safe hosting environment for sensitive data.

 When is PCI Compliance Required?